CD4: HIV pathology

 HIV infection leads to a progressive reduction in the number of T cells expressing CD4.
-Medical professionals refer to the CD4 count to decide when to begin treatment during HIV infection, although recent medical guidelines have changed to recommend treatment at all CD4 counts as soon as HIV is diagnosed.
+Medical professionals refer to the CD4 count to decide when to begin treatment during HIV infection, although recent medical guidelines have changed to recommend treatment as soon as HIV is diagnosed regardless of CD4 counts.
 A CD4 count measures the number of T cells expressing CD4.
 While CD4 counts are not a direct HIV test—e.g. they do not check the presence of viral DNA, or specific antibodies against HIV—they are used to assess the immune system of a patient.

 National Institutes of Health guidelines recommend treatment of any HIV-positive individuals, regardless of CD4 count Normal blood values are usually expressed as the number of cells per microliter (μL, or equivalently, cubic millimeter, mm3) of blood, with normal values for CD4 cells being 500–1200 cells/mm3.
 Patients often undergo treatments when the CD4 counts reach a level of 350 cells per microliter in Europe but usually around 500/μL in the US; people with less than 200 cells per microliter are at high risk of contracting AIDS defined illnesses.
 Medical professionals also refer to CD4 tests to determine efficacy of treatment.

 Viral load testing provides more information about the efficacy for therapy than CD4 counts.
 For the first 2 years of HIV therapy, CD4 counts may be done every 3–6 months.
 If a patient's viral load becomes undetectable after 2 years then CD4 counts might not be needed if they are consistently above 500/mm3.
 If the count remains at 300–500/mm3, then the tests can be done annually.
 It is not necessary to schedule CD4 counts with viral load tests and the two should be done independently when each is indicated.